 How to eat: You should enjoy fresh coconuts by cutting the coconut fruit in half (or on the top of the fruit if you want to enjoy the water part), then use a spoon to scrape off the meat.
 Besides, coconut is a vital ingredient in Indonesian cuisines.

 Besides the name jackfruit, you will stumble upon jack tree, jakfruit, jack, or jak.
-This tropical fruit is common in various countries, from Southeast Asia to South India.
+It’s a common fruit in Malaysia, Indonesia, Vietnam, and Thailand; the fruit also makes its presence in South India.

 Usually, a standard jackfruit tree can reach up to 15 – 20 meters in height.
 The fruit is sizable, often between 10 and 25 kilograms in weight.
 Like durian, jackfruit has an intense aroma.
 Yet it is not smelly and has a sweet flora scent.